mbukatov/tendrl-wiki/Tendrl-Package-Installation-Reference.md

    Tendrl does not currently support running on SELinux enabled systems.
 In case there are problems running tendrl on such systems, please set SELinux to 'Permissive' mode.

+## Firewall Configuration

+Tendrl does not currently support running on firewall enabled system as the firewall rules are under development.
+Hence it is recommended to disable the firewalld on server/storage nodes

+ `service firewalld stop`

+ `systemctl disable firewalld`

+ `iptables --flush`